authelia/authelia/docs/content/en/configuration/notifications/smtp.md

 For security reasons Authelia refuses to send messages to these servers.
 This option disables this measure and is enabled  *__AT YOUR OWN RISK__*.
 It's *__strongly recommended__* that instead of enabling this option you either fix the issue with the SMTP server's configuration or have the administrators of the server fix it.
-If the issue can't be fixed by configuration we recommend lodging an issue with the authors of the SMTP server.
+If the issue can't be fixed via the SMTP server configuration we recommend lodging an issue with the authors of the SMTP server.

 See [security] for more information.

 ### disable_html_emails